Advertising, Distribution, Solicitation and Facilities Usage Policy

 Additionally, one (1) banner space shall be provided on the north side exterior of the PSU (on the food court balustrade) for the expressed purpose of advertising university-wide events.
 This banner will be installed by PSU staff and is to be provided to staff at least two (2) working days prior to the scheduled posting.
 Signage at this location is generally limited to a maximum of two (2) weeks and must be maintained throughout the period.
 The two-week limit may be extended up to an additional two (2) weeks, if other requests have not been received.

-Banners at Academic and Administrative Buildings: Banners advertising events sponsored by a college or department and associated with the mission of that organization are allowed, according to specifications established by the Vice President for Administrative and Information Services, either outside the main entrance or inside the lobby of the building, subject to the approval of the Dean of the College or the director of the facility in question.
+Banners at Academic and Administrative Buildings: Banners advertising events sponsored by a college or department and associated with the mission of that organization are allowed, according to specifications established by the Vice President for Administrative Services, either outside the main entrance or inside the lobby of the building, subject to the approval of the Dean of the College or the director of the facility in question.
 Such advertising shall extend for a period of no longer than two (2) weeks.
 Additionally, banners advertising similar kinds of events, subject to the approval of the Dean or director, may be displayed inside the facility, on fixtures installed or provided by Physical Plant.
 Interior banners may be hung longer than two (2) weeks, if approved by the Dean or Director.
 Such banners may be no larger than four (4) feet by fourteen (14) feet, and shall not obstruct traffic, create a hazard, or detract from the physical appearance of the facility.

 Banners at Event Location during Event: Use of banners during an indoor or outdoor event sponsored by a recognized University or student organization is permitted as long as approved by the University employee(s) responsible both for the venue where the event is taking place and for the venue where the banners are displayed.
 Such banners must have as the focus the name of the event or the recognized University/student organization sponsoring the event.

 Banners at Recreational Fields: Banner space may be reserved for a one (1) week time period on an assigned section of fence at the Student Recreational field (along National Ave. between Cherry and Harrison Streets).
-Space may be reserved through the Conference Services Office only by university departments and recognized student organizations for the purpose of event promotion.
+Space may be reserved through the Event and Meeting Services Office only by university departments and recognized student organizations for the purpose of event promotion.
 Such signage is generally limited to a maximum of one (1) week and must be maintained throughout the period.
 The one-week limit may be extended up to an additional two (2) weeks, if other requests have not been received.
 Wind relief holes should be cut in banners to minimize strain on the fence.
 Reimbursement of costs associated with fence repairs due to banner postings will be the responsibility of the sponsoring organization.

 Banner for Student Elections and Homecoming Activities: Specific campaign parameters, as related to advertising, distribution, and solicitation will be established during elections by the Student Government Association and the Student Homecoming Committee; in consultation with and approval of the Director of Physical Plant and the Director of the Plaster Student Union.
 While campaign banners will be permitted, they will be limited to non-academic facility locations.